Osceola Magic

-The Osceola Magic are an American professional basketball team in the NBA G League based in Kissimmee, Florida, and are affiliated with the Orlando Magic.
-The Magic began play in the 2017–18 season as the Lakeland Magic, and now play their home games at the Silver Spurs Arena.
+The Osceola Magic are an American professional basketball team in the NBA G League based in Kissimmee, Florida.
+They are affiliated with the Orlando Magic, and play their home games at the Silver Spurs Arena.
+The Magic began play in the 2017–18 season as the Lakeland Magic.
+They have won one championship.

 The franchise was previously based in Erie, Pennsylvania, and known as the Erie BayHawks until their move to Lakeland in 2018.
 The franchise was known as the Lakeland Magic until April 11, 2023, when the Orlando Magic announced that the team would move to Kissimmee beginning in November 2023 and be renamed the Osceola Magic.